iamomiid/vod-video-processing/README.md

 For more information on DASH keySystem API, check [this link](https://www.w3.org/TR/encrypted-media/).

 As an alternative, you can use `getLicense` method in player config(just DASH).

+# Advanced Scripts

+Current scripts are so naive.
+They only demonstrate vital tasks.

+I'm going to add advanced scripts that cover all the needs of a VoD platform SOON.

+So please either STAR or WATCH this repo.

+# Contributions

+Contributions, issues and feature requests are welcome.

+# License

+Copyright © 2020 Omid Seyfan.

+This project is licensed under the MIT License - see the LICENSE file for details.